hadmacker/asd_notes/README.md

 * **Hypercalculia**: A development condition in which the ability to perform mathematical calculations is significantly superior to general learning ability.[Wikipedia](https://en.wikipedia.org/wiki/Hypercalculia)
 * **Hyperlexia**: advanced and unexpected reading skills and abilities in children way beyond their chronological age.
 [WebMD](https://www.webmd.com/children/what-is-hyperlexia)
 * **ICD**: See International Classification of Diseases
+* **Infantalize**: To treat as a child or in a way which denies their maturity in age or experience.
 * **International Classification of Diseases** [WHO.int](https://icd.who.int/en)
   * ICD-11: 2022
   * ICD-10: 2016, 2019